Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

-    If you decide to customize the Subversion hook scripts for your repository make sure to preserve the statements that could have been inserted by |SYSPRODUCTNAME| in the first place.
+    If you decide to customize the Subversion hook scripts for your repository make sure to preserve the statements that could have been inserted by Tuleap in the first place.
 The
-    |SYSPRODUCTNAME| statements are clearly marked with a recognizable
-    header and trailer.
+    Tuleap statements are clearly marked with a recognizable header and trailer.

 .. [#f1]
-   The Shell Account may have been deactivated by your
+   The Shell Account may have been deactivated by your Tuleap site administrators.
-   |SYSPRODUCTNAME| site administrators.